Cell Population Growth Kinetics in the Presence of Stochastic Heterogeneity of Cell Phenotype

 Transitions might also have been happening during our experiment.
 For example, those late growing wells in the $N_0=1$-cell group could be explained by such a transition: Initially, only slow type cells were present, but once one of these slow growing cells switched to the moderate type, an exponential growth ensued at the same rate that is intrinsic to that of moderate cells.

 If there are transitions, what is the transition rate?
 Our reseeding experiments are compatible with a relatively slow rate for interconversion of growth behaviors in that the same growth type was maintained across 30 generations.
 An alternative to the principle of transition at a constant intrinsic to each of the types of cells may be that transition is extrinsically determined.
 Specifically, the seeding in the ``lone'' condition of $N_0=1$ may \emph{induce} a dormant state, that is a transition to a slower growth mode that is then maintained, on average over 30+ generations, with occasional return to the faster types that account for the delayed exponential growth.
-The lack of experimental data might be partially made up by inference methods \cite{wang2021inference}.

 This model however would bring back the notion of ``environment awareness'', or the principle of a ``critical density'' for growth implemented by cell-cell interaction (Allee effect) which we had deliberately not considered (see above) since it was not necessary.
 We do not exclude this possibility which could be experimentally tested as follows: Cultivate $N_0=1$-cell wells for 20 days when the delayed exponential growth has happened in some wells, but then use the cells of those wells with fast-growing population (which should contain of the fast type) to restart the experiment, seeded at $N_0=10,4,1$ cells.